-UreaPro has the same safety and efficacy of ure-Na which is used in top American hospitals, but with added affordability for outpatient use.
+UreaPRO has the same safety and efficacy of ure-Na which is used in America's hospitals, but with added affordability for outpatient use.

-Mechanism of Action of urea for the treatment of hyponatremia
+Mechanism of action of urea in the treatment of hyponatremia/SIADH/SIAD

-Urea normalizes serum sodium by inducing osmotic excretion of free water without associated electrolyte depletion.
-Urea also ameliorates hyponatremia in SIADH by a more specific effect, diminishing the natriuresis in association with increased medullary urea content.
+Urea normalizes sodium by inducing osmotic excretion of free water without associated electrolyte depletion.
+Urea also ameliorates hyponatremia in SIADH/SIAD by a more specific effect, diminishing the natriuresis in association with increased medullary urea content

 European renal best practice guidelines for the treatment of SIADH